 Please note that by default, Duplicate File Finder finds duplicates by skipping the smallest files.
 That’s done to give it better performance, especially when it’s scanning huge and slow external drives.
 However, this behavior can be changed using the app’s preferences.

-To change this option, open the Preferences window and go to the General tab.
+To change this option, open the Preferences window and go to the Scan tab.

 Each mode serves a different purpose.
 Depending on the mode you choose, you will get the following results: